Eight Requirements of a Bankable Business

 - Demonstrate experience in starting a business, ideally in this domain.
 Bankers, like investors, fund people rather than ideas.
 Your idea alone will not get you a loan, but your experience running businesses may get you a loan, even if not intimately related to the current proposal.

 - Conduct meetings at your site, not at the bank.
 You have an advantage if you can get them on your turf, and even get several key employees to tag-team the presentation.
 If you are a startup operating out of your garage or basement, you are likely too early in the cycle to get banks interested.

 - Eliminate your salary from the use of funds.
 Most startup founders don’t take a salary for the first year or two, since most investors as well as bankers won’t give you money so that you can pay yourself.
-The most positive use of funds is to buy raw materials to build product for existing customer orders.
+The most positive use of funds is to buy raw materials to produce goods to fulfill existing customer orders.
 In fact, customer orders are great collateral.